How to Get a Provisional (Teen) License in Washington

 Out-of-State or New Drivers

-Those new to Washington will need to get their intermediate license within 30-days.
-The teen’s provisional license will transfer given they provide the right paperwork, pass tests, and adhere to the state’s restrictions.
+Those new to Washington must get their intermediate license within 30 days.
+The teen’s provisional license will transfer, given they provide the right paperwork, pass tests, and adhere to the state’s restrictions.
 Those with full licenses will revert to Washington’s provisional license until they meet the state’s requirements to upgrade.

-The process to transfer your out-of-state teen license includes:
+The process to transfer your out-of-state teen license includes the following:

 1. Going to a DMV